Ramashela/fake_news_detector/README.md

-# fake_news_detector
+# Fake News Detector

-Fake news detector demo app using Gradio
+This is a simple fake news detector demo app built using Gradio and Hugging Face Transformers.

+## How to run